reckbo/derivlib/README.md

 # Design goals

-- output targets can be any part of an addressable store: a local filepath, database field, memory object, dropbox path, AWS path, list of filepaths, etc.
+- Output targets can be any part of an addressable store: a local filepath, database field, memory object, dropbox path, AWS path, list of filepaths, etc.
-- transforms separate from the DAG: ability to test each transform individually, and re-use in different DAGs
+- Transforms are separate from the DAG: they can be tested individually and re-used
 - reusable and composible DAGs (e.g. ability to use sub-DAGs as inputs)
-- ability to query the DAG for which outputs are complete and incomplete
+- Ability to query the DAG showing the completion status for each output
-- option for different schedulers (sequential, parallel, different conditional execution strategies)
+- Option for different schedulers (sequential, parallel, different conditional execution strategies)
   - currently only sequential implemented
-- customizable method to specify how output data is determined to be up to date
+- Customizable method to specify how output data is determined to be up to date

 # Non-goals: